lcphill/Parking-docs/Networking-Terms-Glossary.md

       - type-2: MAC/IP Advertisement: RD, ESI, E-tag-ID/VID, MAC, IP, MPLS-labels (1 and 2)
          - used by VTEPs to advertise MAC address (L2) and/or IP address (L3) information to each other.
       - type-3: Inclusive Multicast Ethernet Tag (IMET) route: Maps VNI to BUM receival -- RD, Ether-tag-ID/VID, IP, originating-router-IP
          - used by VTEPs to advertise L2VNIs and VTEP IP addresses to each other for creating an ingress replication list.
 That is, automatic VTEP discovery and dynamic VXLAN tunnel establishment.
 If a reachable route to the peer VTEP's IP address exists, a VXLAN tunnel is established from the local VTEP to the peer VTEP.
 Further, if the local and remote VNIs are the same, an ingress replication list is created for BUM packet forwarding.
       - type-4: Ethernet Segment route: RD, ESI, IP, originating-router-IP
          - Carries the ES Import Route-Target Extended community Path Attribute, whose value is the system-MAC used with the ES.
 In this way, ES members are able to import the NLRI into their BGP' Loc-RIB (i.e., local routing information base).
       - type-5: IP-Prefix: L3VPN (VRF): RD, ESI, Ether-Tag, IP, GW-IP, MPLS-label
          - used to transmit network segment routes and/or host-IPs.
 If a host IP address is carried, the route is used to advertise a host or network segment route in a distributed gateway scenario.
 If a network segment address is carried, the route can be advertised to allow hosts on the VXLAN network to access an external network.
       - Arista' EOS uses types 2, 3 and 5 (from their EVPN deployment guide)
    - Route-Target (RT): RFC-4684
       - Definitional
-         - BGP extended community that conditions NLRI with VPN membership (RT is 8 octets)
+         - BGP-extended-community that conditions NLRI with VPN membership (RT is 8 octets)
          - PE routers use Route Target (RT) extended communities to control the distribution of routes into VRFs
          - Mechanical: IP-VRF/MAC-VRF advertisement of RT membership to peer VTEPs (prefix consists of originating ASN plus RT)
          - operation: import, export or both